Home Academic

 Awards

-Finalist, M&SOM Best Paper Award, INFORMS, 2023
+Finalist, M&SOM Journal's Best Paper Award by the Manufacturing and Service Operations Management Society of INFORMS, 2023

 Innovative Teaching Award, Kelley School of Business, 2023